 Lab Training

-Our PSW program will prepare students to provide supportive care to clients of all ages, in various settings, to improve the client’s quality of life.
+St. Louis’ PSW Certificate program will prepare students to provide supportive care to clients of all ages, in various settings, to improve the client’s quality of life.

 Students will practice and be evaluated by the instructor on best practices in hand hygiene and PPE in the lab.
 Students also practice all aspects of Activities of Daily Living (ADL’s) and are tested on their skills involving Bed Baths.